jglovier/poetry/2022-06-23-it-started-out-with-love.md

 It transforms and builds and transcends
 and invites us all along for the ride on each and every bend.
 What the journey will become
 whose to say where it will go or when it will end.

-And the destination's often taken as the only thing that matters when the truth is that the ride is where the life is if we can just accept it as a gift to experience and release and maybe drop some seeds along the way for whatever adventure will then begin again.
+And the destination's often taken
+as the only thing that matters
+when the truth is that the ride
+is where the life is if we can just
+accept it as a gift to experience and release
+and maybe drop some seeds along the way
+for whatever adventure will then begin again.

-The questions is will you be awake enough to see it
+The questions is will you be
+awake enough to see it?
-and if so not just observe but take a step and live and be it?
+And if so not just observe
+but take a step and live in it
+and embody it and be it?